ELAKIZHI (Patra Potala Sweda)

 (Shastika Shali Pinda Sweda) Hot medicated cooked special rice boluses bundled in cloth bags (poultices) are applied on the body and massaged to induce sudation.
 This procedure strengthens muscles and improves nerve conduction.

-Medicated ghee is retained for prescribed time over the eyes.
+Netra Tarpanam is ayurvedic treatment for eye problems.
+In this treatment medicated ghee is retained for prescribed time over the eyes.
 Prevents eye diseases and gives a cooling effect to the eye.
-Very good to relieve eye strain for those who work with computers in longer duration .
+Very good to relieve eye strain for software engineers or those who work with computers/mobile for longer duration .

-It is five-fold and a process of detoxification or cleansing used to eliminate the inherent cause of a disease.
+Panchakarma is a five-fold process of detoxification or cleansing used to eliminate the inherent cause of a disease.

 - Vamana – Emesis.